 - Your pipe is more than fifty years old

-Televising costs generally range from $200 to $400.
-It's advisable to call several contractors for quotes as prices can vary substantially.
-Once you've decided to have your sanitary sewer service televised, insist that the video be in color, have adequate lighting, include audio stating your address and show footages.
-Be sure to keep a copy of the video/DVD.
-Plumbing & sewer contractors who offer video inspection services
+Televising costs generally range from $175 to $250.
+It's advisable to call several contractors for quotes as prices can vary.
+Once you've decided to have your sanitary sewer service televised, insist that the DVD be in color, have adequate lighting, include audio stating your address and date, and show footages.
+Be sure to keep a copy of the DVD.
+Televising Inspection Contractors

 To find a sewer contractor and cleaner, search the Yellow Pages, or call the Sewer Utility Division at (651)-266-6234.
 City-licensed House Drain Contractors